Stella Adler: Stanislavski and the method

 Adler was the only member of the Group Theatre to study with Konstantin Stanislavski.
 She was a prominent member of the Group Theatre, but differences with Lee Strasberg over Stanislavski's system (later developed by Strasberg into method acting) made her leave the group.
-She once said: "Drawing on the emotions I experienced — for example, when my mother died — to create a role is sick and schizophrenic.
-If that is acting, I don't want to do it."

 Adler met with Stanislavski again later in his career and questioned him on Strasberg's interpretation.
 He told her that he had abandoned emotional memory, which had been Strasberg's dominant paradigm, but that they both believed that actors did not have what is required to play a variety of roles already instilled inside them, and that extensive research was needed to understand the experiences of characters who have different values originating from different cultures.

 Like Stanislavski, Adler understood the "gold hidden" inside the circumstances of the text.
 Actors should stimulate emotional experience by imagining the scene's "given circumstances," rather than recalling experiences from their own lives.
 She also understood that 50% of the actor's job is internal (imagination, emotion, action, will) and 50% is externals (characterization, way of walking, voice, face).
 To find what works for the character, the actors must study the circumstances of the text and make their choices based on what one gets from the material.

 For instance, if a character talks about horse riding, one needs to know something about horse riding as an actor, otherwise one will be faking.
 More importantly, one must study the values of different people to understand what situations would have meant to people, when those situations might mean nothing in the actor's own culture.
 Without this work, Adler said that an actor walks onto the stage "naked".
 This approach is one for which both Marlon Brando and Robert De Niro became famous.